-LGL and LGLD series pumps will operate satisfactorily in any position.
-When locating the pump, safety must be the first consideration.
+The pump will operate satisfactorily in any position.
+When locating the pump on a tank, safety should be the first consideration.
 The pump can be bolted to the truck frame or on a saddle hung below the frame, and MUST be adequately supported.